biolab/orange3-text/doc/widgets/annotator.md

 space for the t-SNE widget to project them in two-dimensional space.

 Annotated Corpus Map plots documents on the two-dimensional space.
-We select t-SNE projection as the x and y variables.
-And decide to use Gaussian mixture models for cluster identification.
+We select t-SNE projection as the x and y variables and decide to use Gaussian mixture models for cluster identification.
 The widget marks clusters with hulls and places keywords on each cluster.

 We got clusters with different topics.
 In the left purple cluster,